This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Protecting Plants From Harsh Weather

-- Wind shields: Install bamboo screens for effective wind protection
+- Wind barriers: Install bamboo screens or clear plexiglass panels for effective wind management

-- Frost resistance: Wrap pots with bubble wrap during cold snaps
+- Frost prevention: Wrap containers with bubble wrap or move them indoors during unexpected cold snaps

 Maximizing Balcony Garden Potential